 Land area is one of the most basic measurements.
 Area, including water, is a gross measure that is appropriate for places without coastlines, lakes, or similar water features.
 Because the Twin Cities has considerable water, however, this is not used in these protocols.

-2. Basic Formula Gross Area (including water) = Area within defined geography.
+Gross Area (including water) = Area within defined geography.

-4. Comments and Explanations Includes water, areas not in parcels, basically everything.
+Includes water, areas not in parcels, basically everything.

-5. GIS Approach This is a plain-vanilla land area calculation.
+This is a plain-vanilla land area calculation.

-- 1. Study-Site Layer (polygon) - 2.
-Xtools extension (available from the Downloads section of the ESRI Web site)
+1. Study-Site Layer (polygon)

 Calculate Land Area for Each Site: